-With the recent release of WordPress 5.6, a bunch of sites broke and/or were no longer accessible by site owners.
-How could a simple update wreck havoc on only certain sites?
-Here's what I found:
+So how could a simple update wreck havoc on only specific sites?
+Here’s what I found:

-- Sites in question were not maintained properly.
-They were not keeping up.
+- The sites in question were not appropriately maintained.
+As a result, they were not keeping up.

 - They have a completely customized and tweaked theme — and no longer have a relationship with the developer who created it for them.